 “Bob wasn’t everyone’s cup of tea,” Fiona says.
-“I personally got on with him very well because I knew him as a colleague as well as as a coach [a conflict of interest that wouldn’t be acceptable nowadays, but was far from unique in the days of amateur athletes and volunteer or part-time coaches – Ed.].
-He was very private in that he wouldn’t tell you what his own troubles were, and but he would always being very encouraging.
+“I personally got on with him very well because I knew him as a colleague as well as as a coach [a conflict of interest that wouldn’t be acceptable nowadays, but was far from unique in the days of amateur athletes and volunteer or part-time coaches who therefore needed jobs – Ed.].
+He was very private in that he wouldn’t tell you what his own troubles were, but he would always being very encouraging.
 He used to speak a lot in riddles and I used to like that because it made you sit and reflect for a long time about what it was he was really saying.

 “He’d look at people and think about their potential and he wouldn’t necessarily make decisions by seat racing.
 He had instincts which were sometimes right and often wrong, but that was who he was and therefore some people loved him and some people hated him because it depended which side of the divide you were.
 He was the same with the schoolboys, and he used to get amazing performances out of some very ordinary kids.
 He was really good at coming up with race plans.”